BPLIM/Tools/ados/General/validarcae/readme.md

-# VALIDARCAE: Checks whether a Portuguese Classification of Economic Activities (CAE) code is valid
+# VALIDARCAE: Utility tool to deal with Portuguese Classification of Economic Activities (CAE) codes

 There have been several revisions of the Portuguese Economic Activities Classification, namely Revision 1, 2, 2.1 and 3.
 `validarcae` verifies if a CAE code is valid under one of the aformentioned revisions, as specified by the user.
+Moreover, it also allows for the user to get different types of aggregations for valid codes according to each revision.

 ## Installation:

 To install run the following in Stata: